glennmckechnie/weewx-mesowx/README.md

 **22nd June 2024**
 * We have a fix for [Issue #3](https://github.com/glennmckechnie/weewx-mesowx/issues/3), along with some code tidy up.
 Thanks go to Bob.
 * So, php version 8.x versions are now supported.
 And anything older can continue to use the [old releases](https://github.com/glennmckechnie/weewx-mesowx/releases)
+* No module named 'pymysql' ?  fix with (for debian)  apt install python3-pymysql

 **27th July 2023**